edwardmasih/github-user-profiles/README.md

-# Github User Profile APp
+# Github User Profile App
 A small web-app which uses Github API to fetch their User data via username.